ISISComputingGroup/ibex_developers_manual/Cryogenics.md

 ### Helium Level Gauge
 Does what it says on the tin - measures the level of helium in a cryostat.
    * support for Cryogenics Ltd He Level Gauge  - See [#2350](https://github.com/ISISComputingGroup/IBEX/issues/2350)

+The Oxford Instruments Intelligent Level Meter (ILM) (see [#1390](https://github.com/ISISComputingGroup/IBEX/issues/1390)) is also a type of He level gauge.

 ### Other related tickets:
 * See [#1286](https://github.com/ISISComputingGroup/IBEX/issues/1286)